django-parler/django-parler/docs/compatibility.rst

 Django compatibility
 ====================

+This package has been tested with:

+* Django versions 2.2 up to 4.0
+* Python versions 3.6 and up

-Compatible versions of Python and Django are listed in `the tox.ini file <https://github.com/django-parler/django-parler/blob/master/tox.ini>`_.
+See the `the tox.ini file <https://github.com/django-parler/django-parler/blob/master/tox.ini>`_
+for the compatibility testing matrix.

 .. _orm-restrictions: